cscutcher/twisted_event_dispatcher/README.md

 `twisted_event_dispatcher` is an experimental generic event dispatcher written for twisted.

-Copyright Cisco Systems International 2015

 Example Usage
 =============

-Say we want to build a event dispatcher that notifies a subsytem when a new user is created.
+Say we want to build an event dispatcher that notifies a subsytem when a new user is created.

 Ignore this setup for doctest.
 ```python